 Doing a Mohs test prior to every first cut done dry will save time, money and improve productivity.

 - The kit comes with tester pieces, which are small thin rectangular pieces of different materials that scratch on different levels.
-Each piece is marked which level that is.
+There is a mark on each piece as to which level that is.

-- Hold the tool like a pencil, press the point into the tester piece and pull it forward to draw a line.
+- Hold the tool like a pencil, press the point into the tester piece.
+Then pull it forward to draw a line.
 When it makes a scratch, remember the amount of pressure used.
 Try it again until it feels natural.

 - Now, hold the tool like a pencil and press the point of the #9 tester on the concrete surface and pull a line.
 Note mentally how much it scratched.